-This changing environment was undoubtedly challenging for our ancestors, but it offered new opportunities for hominins to make a living.
+This changing environment was undoubtedly challenging for our ancestors, but it offered new opportunities to make a living.
 One solution adopted by some hominins was to specialize in feeding on the new types of plants growing in this landscape.
-As discussed in the previous chapter, the robust australopithecines probably developed their large molar teeth with thick enamel in order to exploit this particular dietary niche.
-Chemical analyses of robust australopith teeth show an isotopic signature of a diet where grasses and sedges are prominent, such as papyrus.
+The robust australopithecines (described in Chapter 9) likely developed their large molar teeth with thick enamel in order to exploit this particular dietary niche.